 According to the Robert Wood Johnson Foundation, there is a link between where you live and how healthy you are.
-Based on this statement, you might consider factors like housing, access to fresh foods and access to a healthy water supply.
-One of the factors that you might not consider as relevant to a healthy community is transportation.
+Based on this statement, you might consider factors like housing, access to fresh foods, and a healthy water supply.
+One of the factors that you might not consider relevant to a healthy community is transportation.

 Research shows that Latino communities in the United States face transportation inequities that impact health and safety.
 Such inequities include: